Inspired Healthcare Capital Lawsuit: December 2025 Update, SEC Review & Investor Losses

 DST Offerings

-Inspired Senior Living of Appleton, Augusta, Brookhaven, Carson Valley, Chesterfield, Delray Beach, Dunedin, Fort Myers, Grapevine, Hamilton, Lake Orion, Las Vegas, Melbourne, Mequon, New Braunfels, Reno, Round Rock, St. Petersburg, Winery Lane Development, IHC – Ashbrook DST, Candle Light Cove DST, Peachtree DST.
+Includes, but is not limited to: Appleton, Augusta, Brookhaven, Carson Valley, Chesterfield, Delray Beach, Dunedin, Fort Myers, Grapevine, Hamilton, Lake Orion, Las Vegas, Melbourne, Mequon, New Braunfels, Reno, Round Rock, St. Petersburg, Winery Lane Development, Ashbrook DST, Candle Light Cove DST, Peachtree DST.

 Legal Options for Inspired Healthcare Capital Investors